Content Security Policy Generator & Scanner

 A Content Security Policy (CSP) helps prevent cross-site scripting (XSS) and data injection attacks by controlling which resources can load on your website.

 Whether you need to fix unsafe-inline errors, implement nonces, or harden your production environment, this tool simplifies the entire process.
+Need more scans?
+Script Sentinel Premium adds monitored scans up to 10 pages, scheduled drift checks, report-only rollout guidance, and safe enforcement support.

 The Definitive Guide to Generating a Content Security Policy in 2026